 The ASME staff, especially Philip DiVietro, Colin McAteer, Beth Darchi, Tamiko Fung, and Jennifer Smith, continued to provide us with outstanding support year-round and particularly in handling the unique challenges around the Annual Special Issue.
-Our editorial assistant, Jenn Leung, helps in countless ways, including providing support for the AEs and authors in navigating the submission and review process.
+Our editorial assistant, Yolanda Washington, deserves special mention for her work on day-to-day operations.

 Finally, we thank everyone involved in JBME for their tremendous efforts and look forward to next year's continued success.